meetzaveri/user-management-with-redis-node.js/README.md

 ## Getting Started

-You should know littl basics of redis , good knowledge of node and basic understanding of html handlebars
+You should know little basics of redis , good knowledge of node and basic understanding of html handlebars

 ### Prerequisites